yogaajie2/assessment/README.md

 If you have any questions, please contact me.

-Thank you for this opportunity.
+Thank you very much for giving me this opportunity.